 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

 Wow, i never knew that stuff could happen with clothing fabrics unless they were made that way haha cool beans, you learn something new every day!
-Thank you!posted over 3 years ago
+Thank you!posted almost 4 years ago

 I have a throw blanket just like this.
 I originally thought it was green and was very impressed my boyfriend would actually buy something not brown or tan.
-But seeing it in a different light I realized it’s actually brown…and all the furniture in the living room is still of the brown/beige shade lolposted over 3 years ago
+But seeing it in a different light I realized it’s actually brown…and all the furniture in the living room is still of the brown/beige shade lolposted almost 4 years ago